dborowicz16/gradebook/README.md

 A simple gradebook program.
-To run this make sure you have minGNU installed and run the script `g++ gradebook.cpp student.cpp -o Gradebook` in your comand line terminal to turn it into an executable then run it
+To run this make sure you have minGW installed and run the script `g++ gradebook.cpp student.cpp -o Gradebook` in your comand line terminal to turn it into an executable then run it